nathanpedersen/Revive/README.md

 /book - gives you a book containing information about the plugin.

 # Death Mechanics
 Currently I have it set up that the material used to resurrect the player is diamonds.
-(Might add a config file later to change this easier but can be changed now if you know what you're doing)
+(Might add a config file later to change this more easily but can be changed now if you know what you're doing)

 **<ins>First Death:</ins>**